 After playing around with the best possible configuration, this is what I came up with for this relatively narrow drawer:

 You can see there is some space on the right.
-In my case this was intentional, because I knew I had a couple of items (candy thermometer and micro plane) that were long and skinny and would fit just right.
+In my case, this was intentional, because I knew I had a couple of items that were long and skinny and would fit just right.
 If you are left with additional space on the side, find items to fill it or put little stick-on non-slip bumper pads on the bottoms of your containers to prevent them from sliding.
 (They come in handy for all kinds of stuff around the house)

 Admire the bins and their contents!
 Exciting isn’t it?
 Well, not really, if you have a life, but still…

-Now I can honestly say that this drawer has gone from making me shudder everytime I opened it to bringing a smile to my face.
+Now I can honestly say that this drawer has gone from making me shudder every time I opened it to making me smile.
 It is, I dare say, my favorite drawer in the kitchen.
 Why it took me so long, I don’t know, because it was a quick and simple project.
 It really motivated me to get going on making all of the drawers look good!

-Now, I realize that organizing kitchen drawers might not be the most sexy home project there is.
-And chances are you will be the only person to actually see it, but you deserve to have a well organized space that works for you and makes you smile!
+Now, I realize that organizing kitchen drawers might not be the sexiest home project there is.
+Chances are you will be the only person to actually see it, but you deserve to have a well-organized space that works for you and makes you smile!